Applied-Computing-and-Multimedia-Lab/SEDD-PCC/README.md

 Then you can run the test and get the result in folder 1229 and we also provide the experiment result.

+- PCAGC consists of three stages: the first stage performs attribute-only compression, the second stage performs geometry compression, and the third stage performs joint compression using the checkpoint from stage3Finetune.

 ## Test
 ```
 python test.py